nohren/car-hacking-junsun-v1-pro/README.md

 ### Overview

-In order to root, we need the boot.img so we can patch the kernel with root with Magisk tool.
-In order to read the boot image we need the precise scalar offset within the on board eMMC internal flash memory for boot img.
-We also would like its size.
-The eMMC memory is a byte[] array, 32gb in size.
-The next problem is I have no reliable sources on what that offset is.
-There is an online scatter found but its not even valid, as you can see in online_scatter.txt, the preloader and pgpt are supposedly located at the same offset 0x0. ⚠️ CAUTION — POTENTIAL FOR PERMANENT BRICKING.
-I can easily brick this Chinese marvel of engineering, cost efficiency, and android version spoofing forever by writing the wrong bytes to wrong offsets. (they claim android 13, it really runs 9.
-Marketing is a hell of a drug).
+In order to root, we need the boot.img so we can root patch the kernel with Magisk tool.
+In order to read the boot image we need the actual byte offset and size of boot img in memory.
+The devices eMMC memory is a byte[] array, 32gb in size.
+I have no reliable sources on what this offset is.
+I found an online twice mentioned scatter file for a similar build but that file does not load in SP Flash Tools and as you can see in online_scatter.txt, the preloader and pgpt are supposedly located at the same offset 0x0 ⛔️. ⚠️ CAUTION — POTENTIAL FOR PERMANENT BRICKING.
+I can easily brick this creatively engineered, cost efficient, android 13 spoofed chinese device forever by writing the wrong bytes to wrong offsets. (they claim android 13, it really runs 9.
+Marketing, am I right?).

 ### Experiment

-Rather than guess and brick 🧱, I decided to use mtkClient to read to actual layout and produce an exact scatter.
-With an exact scatter I can use SP Flash tools and Magisk with confidence.
-I found out later I can use MTK in place of SP Flash Tools with no scatter.
-The goal is to acheive BROM mode.
+Rather than guess and brick 🧱, I decided to use mtkClient to snoop around and read the actual memory layout.
+I'm supposed to be able to do this in something called BROM mode.
 From wikipedia "BROM (Boot ROM) is a crucial component in embedded systems, responsible for the initial booting process when the device is powered on or reset".
-As for SP Flash Tools, the binary requires 🪟 windows or 🐧 linux **x86 only**.
-I chose to continue using my Macbook and use UTM to emulate x86 linux ...........
-RIP 😭.
-My windows laptop doesn't survive without a power cord so not suitable for car hacking.
+As for SP Flash Tools, the original recommended tool of the sparse tutorial, this tool requires 🪟 windows or 🐧 linux **x86 only**.
+I chose to continue using my Macbook and use UTM to emulate x86 linux which was another interesting journey.
+My windows laptop doesn't survive without a power cord so its not suitable for car hacking, even though it appears Windows is very popular with hacking tools.

 I chose UTM as my Linux x86 emulator, a popular wrapper on top of the QEMU library.
-I initially encountered a problem with UTM default USB passthrough.
-The head unit in preloader mode appears for a few seconds and disappears for a few seconds and repeating this pattern indefinitely.
-This is too much for UTM and it would crash when I selected to connect to usb passthrough and then the device would disappear.
+I initially encountered a problem with UTM's default USB passthrough.
+Due to the intermittent signal of the head unit in preloader mode, UTM tries to connect and then crashes the head unit.
 ChatGPT suggested I dowloading the "[nightly](https://github.com/utmapp/UTM/actions/runs/16120262973)" UTM from github actions as the newest triggered pipeline version had fixed this issue.
 Tempting quick fix, so I tried it, and ran into issues with macOS and not allowing unsigned apps.
 This led to a frenzy of AI back and forth on how to allow unsigned apps on macOS.
 But nothing worked.
 The actual fix came the next day after I had time to cool down and think.
 The issue seemed to be on the UTM side, but what about QEMU?
 QEMU is the underlying library after all.
 Maybe we can bypass UTM's USB handling.
 I also saw that we can pass QEMU arugments directly within UTM settings.

 QEMU [documentation](https://www.qemu.org/docs/master/system/devices/usb.html#connecting-usb-devices)